tjconcept/webauthn-json/readme.md

 - `response.authenticatorData`
 - `response.publicKey`

-Note that this function is not an exact mirroring of `attestationToJSON` as it will not reproduce the "getter" functions but replace them with a corresponding key-value pair, e.g. `getAuthenticatorData: () → String` is replaced by `authenticatorData: String`.
-This means `attestationToJSON(attestationFromJSON(json))` will not work.
+Note that this function is not an exact mirroring of `attestationToJSON(PublicKeyCredential)` as it will not reproduce the "getter" functions but replace them with a corresponding key-value pair, e.g.
+`getAuthenticatorData: () → String` is replaced by `authenticatorData: String`.
+However, it _is_ a mirroring of `attestationToJSON(json)`, such that `attestationToJSON(attestationFromJSON(json))` _will work_.
+This simply means it
+works as expected and can be used on both ends to transfer or store attestations (e.g. using `JSON.stringify/parse`).

 ### Example